 Prior to attending college, David was a soldier in the United States Army and is a veteran of Operation Just Cause in Panama and Operation Desert Storm in the Persian Gulf.

 David graduated with a J.D. from The University of Texas School of Law in 2000.
 While in law school, he earned a place on the Legal Research Board and the Texas International Law Journal.
-He is also a member of Phi Beta Kappa and Phi Kappa Phi, achieving affiliation in these honor societies while earning his undergraduate degree with Highest Honors from the University of Texas at Austin.
+He is also a member of Phi Beta Kappa and Phi Kappa Phi, achieving affiliation in these honor societies while earning a degree with Highest Honors from the University of Texas at Austin.

 David's paralegal is Francesca Romans.